keindev/tasktree/README.md

 #### getStart()

-Returns start `Date`, in milliseconds.
+Returns start `Date` in milliseconds.

 #### getEnd()

-Returns the end `Date`, in milliseconds, if progress is ended.
+Returns an end `Date` in milliseconds if progress is an ended.

 #### isCompleted()

-Returns a boolean value indicating the progress bar status.
+Returns `true` if progress is complete.

 #### tick(\[step\], \[tokens\]): Progress

-Increases current progress with specified step.
-Returns self object.
+Increases current progress on step value.
+Returns [self-object](#progress-bar).

 ##### step